 However, if you’re on the wrong side of a myth, you might be pumping a lot of money into link building campaigns that are doomed to fail before they even start.

 If you happen to fall into the second category, I would love to help you sort out the facts from the fiction.
-You can click here to contact me to talk about your link building anytime.
+You can talk to me any time about your link building.